mapclient-plugins/fieldworkgait2392geomstep/README.md

 Inputs
 ------
+gias-lowerlimb : gias2.musculoskeletal.bonemodel.LowerLimbAtlas instance
-fieldworkmodeldict : dict
+    Lower limb model to be used to customise gait2392. fieldworkmodeldict : dict [optional]
-    Dictionary of model names : fieldwork models of the lower limb bones
+    Bone models to be used to customisation gait2392.
+    Dictionary keys should be:
+        pelvis
+        femur-l
+        femur-r
+        patella-l
+        patella-r
+        tibiafibula-l
+        tibiafibula-r

 Outputs
 -------
 opensimmodel : opensim.model instance
-    The customised gait2392 opensim model
+    The customised gait2392 opensim model gias-lowerlimb : gias2.musculoskeletal.bonemodel.LowerLimbAtlas instance
+    The lowerlimb model used in the customisation